Vpet95/wtf-slack/README.md

 Call the app's help for more information `python3 ./main.py --help`

+## format the app

+To see if and which files would be reformatted, run: `python3 -m black --check .`

+To format all of the files in the directory, run: `python3 -m black .`

 # hot reloading

 If you want your server to hot reload when you make changes to `main.py`, run it with [jurigged](https://github.com/breuleux/jurigged) instead.